 What separates the IU Health Ball Memorial Family Medicine Program is its overwhelmingly friendly and collegial atmosphere.
 I thoroughly enjoy coming to work and collaborating with all team members of the FMRC to practice full spectrum, patient-centered family medicine.
 I learn something new every single day.
 My professional interests include traditional full spectrum care, including endoscopy and obstetrics, and I also have a growing interest in international medicine after a memorable mission trip to Kenya in 2013.

-My wife, Ashley, and I have five children, four daughters and a son, who keep us busy!
+My wife Ashley and I have six children who keep us busy!
 As a family, we enjoy exploring the woods and creek on our property, building forts for a movie night, summer vacations to Kiawah Island in South Carolina, cooking and baking together, and riding bikes and playing basketball in the driveway.
 I also enjoy running, triathlons, golf and any…actually, most home improvement and building projects.

 Melanie A. Schreiner, MD